syncthing/docs/users/introducer.rst

 Note that devices which are introduced cannot be removed so long as the introducer device is still marked as such, and if they are unshared from a folder they will be re-added.

 Introducer status is transferable; that is, an introducers' introducer will become your introducer as well.

+It is not a good idea to set two devices as introducers to each other.
+While this will work for adding devices, removing a device may present a problem, as the two devices will be constantly "re-introducing" the removed device to each other.